-What is the intensity?
+- What is the intensity?

-Is the beam where it belongs?
+- \$ Is the beam where it belongs?

-Are there localized areas of beam loss?
+- Are there localized areas of beam loss?

-This session, has two parts: investigation and measurements of a split plate Beam Position Monitor (BPM) followed by a similar exercise on a commercial Current Toroid.
+This session, has two parts: investigation and measurements of a split plate Beam Position Monitor (BPM) followed by a similar exercise on Wall Current Monitor and Toroid.
 These devices help us to address two of the factors referred to above.
-MS Excel can be used to plot and fit the data in this session.